Clara Tybjerg: Career as a peace activist

 In 1915, she attended the International Women's Peace Conference in the Hague.
 On returning to Denmark, together with Thora Daugaard, she founded Danske Kvinders Fredskæde (DKF), the Danish arm of the Women's International League for Peace and Freedom.
 Tybjerg was responsible for setting up a study network consisting of 30 women, including Gyrithe Lemche, Henni Forchhammer, Estrid Hein, Matilde Bajer and Ellen Hørup.
 They travelled throughout Denmark encouraging women to become members of the DKF by paying one "peace crown" (fredskrone) and signing a list calling for "Justice rather than Might".
 Tybjerg chaired the organization from 1915 to 1920, increasing membership to around 10,000.
 After local branches were established throughout Denmark, she chaired the Copenhagen branch from 1921 to 1925.
 Thora Daugaard succeeded her as chair of the DKF.

-After the hostilities of the First World War finally subsided, the WILPF organized a second conference in Zurich.
+After the hostilities of the First World War finally subsided, the WILPF organized a second conference in Zürich.
 Tybjerg, representing the Danish branch, called for special attention to be given to the needs of children and young people.
 From about 1921, she actively strove to provide support for children in Vienna who were suffering from malnutrition.
 She succeeded in have many of them brought to Denmark where they could be restored to health in Danish homes.